mklilley/lilley.io/README.md

 You are now ready to start coding - head over to the `src` folder where you'll find the website source code and assets.

+**Notes: This site was originally made using node v12.10.0 and Gulp CLI version: 2.3.0 and Gulp Local version: 4.0.2**

 ## Build site

 - Run `gulp build`